rastersoft/dbuilder/README.md

-## DBuilder proof of concept ##
+## DBuilder ##

-This is a proof of concept for a way of embedding Gtk interfaces in remote processes using DBus.

-The idea is that, in order to export an interface using DBus, you need to be able
+This is a library that allows to embed Gtk interfaces in remote processes using DBus.
+The idea is that, in order to export an interface using DBus, you need to be able to:
-to:

   * create a graphical interface with any kind of widgets in the remote side
   * get access to a widget in the remote side using a string identifier instead of pointers to objects